Chameleon Days

 Chameleon Days is the fourth studio album by Greek keyboardist and composer Yanni, released on the Private Music label in 1988.
 It peaked at #2 on Billboard's "Top New Age Albums" chart in the same year.
 Its corresponding concert tour was the 1988 Concert Series.

+The liner notes dedicate the album to Anna Kalliani.

 Background

 On his new album, Chameleon Days, Yanni reveals a more upbeat, playful and high-spirited side to his nature than many of his fans may be familiar with.
 "I tried on this album to incorporate instrumental sounds familiar to anybody.
 I used a lot of acoustic piano, synth harmonica, whistle and other sounds to get away from the coldness of pure synthesizer", says Yanni.
 Acoustic percussionist, Charlie Adams, joins Yanni on several pieces, adding a more natural dimension.
 Yanni's trademark symphonic scope is very apparent on Chameleon Days, as is the intensity of feeling that marked his previous two albums on Private Music.